StackTipsLab/custom-calendar-view/README.md

 </com.stacktips.view.CustomCalendarView>
 ```

-The above code snippet will show the simple Calendar View with default design.
+The above code snippet will show the simple Calendar View with the default design.
 Now, you can use the
-following attributes, to customize the appearance of calendar.
+following attributes, to customize the appearance of the calendar.

 ```xml